-The comfortable choice is a taxi shared with up to 8 people – it costs 35 EUR per person incl. entrance fees.
-The taxis all run a scheduled route to the traditional sights and view points, which means that there are 15-20 taxis in line waiting for their corresponding tourists to move forward.
-It is relatively well organized, but you do not exactly feel alone with nature or with the monkeys – there are tourists everywhere!
+The comfortable choice is a taxi shared with up to 8 people, costing 35 euros per person, including entrance fees to the Nature Reserve.
+The taxis all run a scheduled route to the traditional sights and viewing points, which means that there are 15 – 20 taxis in line waiting for their corresponding tourists to move forwards.
+It is relatively well organized, but you do not exactly feel alone in nature or with the monkeys – there are tourists everywhere!

 St. Michael’s Cave, which is one of the stops with the taxis and tour buses, is not worth a visit – unless you have never seen a stalactite cave before.
-Instead go for the views – and it does not really matter if you only see it from one place.
-Also the monkeys are fun to see, but those you will see no matter how to get up there.
+Go for the views instead, and it’s ok if you only see them from the top.
+There’s no need to try to see them from every possible angle.
+The monkeys are fun to see, but you will see them anyway no matter what route you take.

-Back in the town you will find the shopping street called Main Street.
-Here are expensive shops, some British pubs, some Spanish-style cafeterias/restaurants – and a lot of tourists.
-Take a shepherd’s pie or fish’n’chips at a pub and get on quickly.
-Go for example to the nearby Bohemian town of Tarifa, where there are also tourists, but here they are less disturbing because there are so many fine restaurants, shops, squares and streets to experience – they have really made an effort here!
+Back in town you will find the main street, called Main Street.
+It is lined by expensive shops, British pubs, Spanish-style cafés and restaurants, and a lot of tourists.
+Enjoy a pub meal of shepherd’s pie or fish ‘n’ chips, and then make a quick exit.
+Head over to the nearby Bohemian town of Tarifa – also touristy, but less so.
+We loved exploring the lovely streets and squares, as well as the many fine shops and restaurants – they really have made an effort here!

 3 beautiful places to stay in Tarifa – not far from Gibraltar: